Pfc. Donald Eugene Knipshield

 1921, to Mae Loretta Conroy-Knipshield and William

-was one of the couple's five children.
-The
+of the couple's five children.
+The family's home

-family's home was on Parker Avenue, on the Rock River,
+was on Parker Avenue, on the Rock River, in

 Donald attended St. Mary's Grade School and later Janesville High School and graduated in 1939.
 After high school, he worked as a typist for a lumber yard.
 While he was working, he joined the Wisconsin National Guard's 32nd Divisional Tank Company, with his friend, Wesley Elmer to earn some extra money.
 The company was headquartered in the armory in Janesville.

 On November 25, 1940, Donald's tank company was federalized as A Company, 192nd Tank Battalion, and traveled to Fort Knox, Kentucky, where it joined three other tank companies to form the 192nd GHQ Light Tank Battalion.
 For the almost a year, the battalion trained at Ft.
 Knox.
 While he was at Ft.
 Knox, Donald's brother, Bill, visited him and was the last member of Donald's family to see him alive.

 In the late summer of 1941, the 192nd took part in maneuvers in Louisiana.
 It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 It was on the side of a hill, that the members of the battalion learned that they were being sent overseas.
 Although many members of the battalion received furloughs home, Donald remained at Camp Polk.
 The reason was he and other members of the battalion had to ready the battalion's equipment for transport.